dyoung522/nosequel/README.md

 ========
 What is it?
 -----------
-NoSequel provides a NoSQL data container for storing key/value pairs using a persistent database.
-It's powered by the Sequel O/RM system by Sharon Rosner and Jeremy Evans.
+NoSequel provides a simple, pure ruby, key/value data storage container using a persistent database powered by the Sequel O/RM system by Sharon Rosner and Jeremy Evans.

 How do I use it?
 ------------------